 price range

-Siem Reap is far more than Angkor Wat.
-From quad bike trails through rice paddies to cooking classes in local homes and boat tours on Tonlé Sap, this small Cambodian city packs more unique experiences per square kilometer than almost anywhere in Southeast Asia.
-For temple tours specifically, check our dedicated Temples of Siem Reap guide — this page focuses on everything else.
+Siem Reap is so much more than Angkor Wat.
+From quad bike rides through the rice paddies to home-stay cooking classes and Tonle Sap boat trips, this small Cambodian town packs more unique experiences per square kilometer than almost anywhere else in Southeast Asia.
+For temple circuits, see our dedicated Siem Reap Temples guide — this page focuses on everything else.

-Read our Temples GuideThe best tour operators for day trips to Beng Mealea, Koh Ker, Phnom Kulen, Battambang and beyond.
+Read our Temples GuideThe best operators for Beng Mealea, Koh Ker, Phnom Kulen, Battambang, and beyond.
 Private guides and group tours.

 15 tours →

-Quad bikes, horse riding, cycling, water parks and nature trails.
+Quad biking, horseback riding, cycling, water parks, and nature trails.
 Get off the temple circuit and explore the countryside.

 15 tours →